 Overview of business intelligence and analytics technologies and their strategic use including defining/framing the business context for decisions, decision models, data issues, business intelligence, building analytics capability, cloud computing, making organizations smarter, and measuring the value of analytics.

 Use of information technology in the health care industry.
-Topics address electronic health records, patient informatics, evidence-based medicine, electronic prescribing and telemedicine.
-The use of these technologies to improve patient health and medical systems operations.
+Topics address electronic health records, patient informatics, evidence-based medicine, electronic prescribing and telemedicine and the use of these technologies to improve patient health and medical systems operations.

 An examination of the concepts, technologies, and applications of electronic commerce.
 Topics include the World Wide Web as a platform for electronic commerce; intranets; electronic data interchange; electronic banking and payment systems; security and firewalls; software agents; and the social, legal, and international issues of electronic commerce.